balderdashy/waterline-docs/README.md

 # Waterline Documentation

-> **NOTE** The Waterline documentation now lives in [the Sails documentation](http://sailsjs.com/docs/concepts/models-and-orm/).
-The links in the table of contents below will now bring you to the applicable doc pages on the [Sails website](http://sailsjs.com).

 ## Table of Contents

+> The Waterline documentation now lives in [the Sails documentation](http://sailsjs.com/docs/concepts/models-and-orm/).
+These links will bring you to the applicable doc pages on the [Sails website](http://sailsjs.com).

 * [Introduction](http://sailsjs.com/docs/concepts/models-and-orm/standalone-waterline-usage)
   * [Installation](http://sailsjs.com/docs/concepts/models-and-orm/standalone-waterline-usage)